MihirSPatil/MAS-Software-development-project/README.md

 ## Problem Statement

-The following are not problems, but are instead missing requirements in the existing scene segmentation component that would make it suitable for the RTT:

 * in it’s current set up, it is not programmed for dynamic scenes (i.e. it performs a one-shot segmentation on a static scene)
 * has no tracking component
 * has nothing that exploits the ”circular” nature of the motion of the objects